the shoulder press is the king of the Deltoids, the rear deltoid fly is the

 the floor and in line with your shoulders.

-variation of rear deltoid fly is a great way to maintain tension on the rear deltoid while making
+This single arm dumbbell rear raise with band is a great way to maintain tension on the rear deltoid while making

 it progressively harder the higher you raise your arms.
 This doesn’t take much